Most homes have at least one staircase and is usually in view upon entering the house. It’s important to give it a good first impression.

 The benefits to investing in retro stair treads instead of brand new pieces is a safer and include a shorter installment time.
 It is also less labor intensive and less expensive.
 A stair tread return, also referred to as “nosing,” is the finished edge attached to the tread that extends beyond the riser.
 The returns are available in left, right or double.

 The home’s staircase should complement the surrounding atmosphere and overall design of the house.
 For example, a large, open home with an extravagant entryway may warrant a grand staircase with elegant characteristics.
 A spiral or a double staircase on both the right and left-hand side would be fitting.
 Spiral staircases are fitted with treads known as “winders,” which are pie-shaped.

 If you own a modern home, consider chic “floating” stairs.
 These sleek, trendy stairs are made up with triple thick treads which give the illusion that the stairs are floating.
 Since this style does not incorporate stair risers, correct structural engineering is needed to furnish this cantilever construction.
 Floating stairs can be expensive because the treads are usually three inches thick compared to the standard one inch thick and it requires more labor.
 The wood boards are glued together once for depth and then again for thickness.

 From practical to visually appealing, other types of staircases include straight run, scissor switch, winder switch, 90-degree turn, split 180-degree turn, s-bend, spiral, curved, gallery and split.

 Regardless of the style or design you are looking to achieve with your staircase, the Hardwood Lumber Company is here to help.
-We carry a variety of quality stair treads and risers ready for your next project.
+We carry a variety of quality wood stair treads and stair risers ready for your next project.
 Unsure of where to start?
 Give us a call or visit our contact page!
 We can answer any questions you have and help you choose the right stair part for you.